roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Service Management/Use annotations to configure SLB instances.md

 -   Create an SLB instance with the access control feature enabled

     -   Create an access control list \(ACL\) in the SLB console and note the ACL ID.
 Then, use the annotations in the following template to enable access control for an SLB instance.
     -   A whitelist allows access from only specific IP addresses.
-A blacklist restricts access from only specific IP addresses.
+A blacklist limits access from only specific IP addresses.
     -   All annotations in the following template are required.
     ```
     apiVersion: v1